djalbat/xgl-server/README.md

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
 A drawback of WebGL, however, is that it allows only six textures per shader.
 One way around this problem is to use multiple shaders, but this can become cumbersome.
 A better solution is to use image compositing, essentially tiling several textures to produce an image map.
 This is what Jiggles provides, together with a JSON representation of the map that can be used to configure shaders to extract each texture.

 Jiggles runs on the server and not in the browser, the reason being that it depends on [Sharp](http://sharp.pixelplumbing.com/), which itself depends on [libvps](http://jcupitt.github.io/libvips/).
-To see how you can make use of Jiggles to provide image maps for your Jiggle application, read on.
+To see how you can make use of Jiggles to provide image maps for your Jiggle browser application, read on.

 ## Installation